mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 In this example we take some direct attributes of the Role (name, type etc.) as well as a 1:N composition (permission).

 I found using views is a very explicit way of dealing with the situation.
 It forces the developer to think about this topic.
-This can sometimes be cumbersome but it leads to a better place i think compared to make this whole loading story implicit.
+This can sometimes be cumbersome but it leads to a better place I think compared to make this whole loading story implicit.

-If you are interested in more detail on this topic, i created an article around CUBA views.
+If you are interested in more detail on this topic, I created an article around CUBA views.
 You can find it here: [Views - the uncharted mystery](https://www.road-to-cuba-and-beyond.com/views-the-uncharted-mystery/).

 ### Database migrations